scraggo/subnotes/README.md

 ## Usage

 The first command prompt asks for your choice of sorting your notes or seeing only your priority items.
-Then, you're asked to copy your notes to the clipboard (in this format:)
+Then, you're asked to copy your notes to your clipboard (in this format:)
 ```
 +Project @tag
     x done item in project